ImranChowdhuryFahim/Dogs-API/README.md

 docker-compose up
 ```

-Docker will pull the MySQL and Node.js images (if our machine does not have it before).
+Docker will pull the MySQL and Node.js images (if our machine does not have them before).

-The services can be run on the background with command:
+The services can be run in the background with the command:
 ```bash
 docker-compose up -d
 ```